SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2020*

 This is a simple application I made for demonstrating our 5G testbed.
-The computation tasks of AR involved in object detection, projection and rendering are offloaded to our proximate edge server.
+The computation tasks of AR apps (e.g. object detection, projection and rendering) are offloaded to our proximate edge server for execution.
 We also realize a dynamic network slicing system with Docker based on workload prediction.

 ### Demo: